Let’s face it, having to fly internationally with a dog is not fun, it’s a lot of work, and it’s stressful for both human and the furry friend.

 Food and Water

-Don’t be afraid to ask the staff at the gate to check on the status of your dog.
-We asked before each flight to ensure Sora made it onto the plane, as well as after we landed in Frankfurt for a layover.
+Don’t be afraid to ask the airline staff at the gate to check on the status of your dog.
+You can also ask during a layover with any attendant from your airline.

 Be sure to let the captain and the flight attendants know that you are traveling with your dog in cargo, so they are aware in case anything goes wrong with equipment like air conditioning or cabin pressure during the flight.

-At customs, they will ask for all of your paperwork, stamp it all, and then hopefully you’ll be on your way.
-Once outside of the airport doors, let that pup out to go potty and do some down dogs!
+At customs clearance, they will ask for all of your paperwork, stamp it, and then hopefully you’ll be on your way.
+Once outside of the airport doors, let that pup out to go potty and stretch those legs!